Tips for Painting Your Bathroom

 After the initial clean, you can now begin….

-Paint Prep can be defined as the prep just prior to painting.
+Paint Prep can be defined as the prep just prior to painting your bathroom.
 Like all steps in the painting process, it is equally as important as the next and the last step.
 This is when you inspect all the areas to be painted for any damages, holes to be filled, weird bumps…imperfections.
 Go over the entire surface are with a scraper and some spackle or joint compound, filling and scraping where you feel the need to.

 Once the first round is done, dust off the baseboards and we can move on to…

-Taping And Shielding
+Taping And Masking

 Be sure to dust off the baseboards!
 Then use some tack cloth to remove any excess dust.
 Take your Painters grade tape, and lay it along all surfaces you don’t want to get paint on.
 Be very careful and precise when applying tape, it is an art form!
 Most likely, non of the walls are straight and the baseboards caulking job is probably not perfect.
 This can make taping an annoyance and a challenge!
 In some cases it is best to remove the old caulking and start over…but that is for another article.
 Use your discretion.
 It is best to go in a straight line with the tape rather than to use multiple pieces of tape per wall.